abilandz/PH8124/Lecture_5/Lecture_5.md

   local Verbose=false # modify to true with option "-v" or "--verbose" local nFiles=50 # modify with "-f <numberOfFiles>" or "--files <numberOfFiles>"

-  # Parse all options and corresponding option arguments, and allow user to change
+  # Parse all options and corresponding option arguments, and allow the user to change
   # their default values:
   while [[ $# -gt 0 ]]; do